chuksogbolime/EcommerceMicroServices/README.md

 The "Api.Checkout" implements the MediatR & CQRS pattern, uses Pipeline Behaviour and FluentValidation for command property validations.

 The "Api.Search" project uses IHttpClientFactory to initiate http calls to other services.
-Polly is added for resilliance.
+Polly is added for resilience.